An Exegetical Commentary

 has overcome so as to open the book and its seven seals: The Jewish Messiah has prevailed and won a tremendous victory.
 The Lion of Judah overcame Satan, and through His death, resurrection and ascension to the right hand of the Father is qualified to open the book.

-6ó And I saw between the throne (with the four living creatures) and the elders a Lamb standing, as if slain, having seven horns and seven eyes, which are the seven Spirits of God, sent out into all the earth.
+6ó And I saw between the throne with the four living beings and the elders a Lamb standing, as if slain, having seven horns and seven eyes, which are the seven Spirits of God, sent out into all the earth.

-And I saw between the throne (with the four living creatures): Grk. zōon.
-See 4:6 on "creatures."
+And I saw between the throne with the four living beings: pl. of Grk. zōon.
+See the note on 4:6.
 As John regained his composure he saw that standing in the middle of the whole scene was not a Lion but a Lamb. and the elders a Lamb: Grk. arnion denotes a lamb as distinct from probaton, sheep.
 Originally arnion meant "little lamb," but in the apostolic period it no longer had the diminutive force (Earle).
 Arnion occurs 30 times in the Besekh, only one of which occurs outside of Revelation (John 21:15).
 Significant is that Revelation does not use Grk. amnos ("lamb"), which occurs only four times in the Besekh (John 1:29, 36; Acts 8:32; 1Pet 1:29) and is only used of a sacrificial lamb in the LXX.
 In Revelation arnion represents the victorious Lamb that has accomplished redemption and is worthy of power and glory.

 Wilson cites the picture of Yeshua as Lion and Lamb as an example of Hebrew "block logic" (150f).
 The biblical presentation of truth challenges human reasoning with paradoxical, even seemingly contradictory, concepts in self-contained units or blocks of thought.
 Western logic cannot reconcile divine wrath and divine mercy (and many other opposites), but Scripture insists on the reality of both, as represented in the word pictures of Lion and Lamb.
 While the Lion may conquer Satan, the Lamb is necessary to make atonement and satisfy the justice of God.
 The imagery is a powerful reminder that whereas in the Old Covenant the cost of forgiveness was repeatedly borne by the sinner in presenting sacrifices from his own flocks, in the New Covenant the cost was paid by God Himself once for all mankind (Heb 7:27; 9:11f).